The Flourishing Generation

 About this Resource

-The purpose of the Flourishing Generation Whitepaper is to address one of the most urgent policy challenges of our time: How should we design policies to advance child and youth well-being in a world of Generative AI?
+The purpose of this whitepaper is to address one of the most urgent policy challenges of our time: How should we design policies to advance child and youth well-being in a world of Generative AI?

 This new world includes but is not limited to Generative AI (Gen AI) use in toys, gaming, mental health, assistants, social media, and AI companions.
 This paper is primarily focused on Gen AI that is conversational, human-like in behavior, and social in function, including general-purpose chatbots such as ChatGPT, Claude, and Gemini.